-In response to current turmoil, RBI and the Government of India has come up with a slew of reforms such as reductions of reporate, regulatory relaxation by extending moratorium and several measures to boost liquidity in the system howsoever the pandemic has impacted the premise of the corporate sector.
+In response to current turmoil, RBI and the Government of India has come up with a slew of reforms such as reductions of reportate, regulatory relaxation by extending moratorium and several measures to boost liquidity in the system howsoever the pandemic has impacted the premise of the corporate sector.
 Payments deferrals, subdued loan growth, rising cases of bad loans and sluggish business conditions have impaired the growth and the health of the economic activity.
 Deceleration of GDP growth, demand-supply chain, cut in discretionary expenses and CAPEX has been observed during the lockdown, which has led to falling in household incomes, marketing spends, reduced travel cost and hiring freeze.

 As for the outlook for the market, we only need to look back at its history.
 Drops in BSE sensitive index is temporary, and each dip provides investors with the opportunity to enter the market and earn a higher return especially for those with long term horizon.
 Moreover, the higher the fluctuations, the higher chances of getting better returns.
 While these crises are real and it impacts the world economy, but historically, such crisis has not lasted long, as the world is competent enough to come up with answers to combat these challenges.
-Despite the fact that it's hard to predict the magnitude and impact of Coronavirus on the economy, but it is certain that the markets will bounce back soon the crisis gets over.
+Despite the fact that it's hard to predict the magnitude and impact of Coronavirus on the economy.
 With an average annual return (CAGR) of around 15 per cent, by growing from 100 points in 1979 to over 41,000 points in 2019, Sensex has proven time and again that corrections are temporary, but growth is permanent.